Dependent on the grain type, there are different methods on how to cook brown rice on the stove.

 The simmer-and-steam method is the gentlest way of preparing this aromatic dish.
 With this cooking method the heat-sensitive vitamins suffer the least.
 All nutrients and seasonings remain in the whole grains.
 Add only as much water/broth to the rice as it can absorb during cooking.
 This method is also the principle of any rice cooker.

-As a guideline, you can use 2 cups of water (salted) or vegetable broth per 1 cup of rice.
-Let the covered whole-grain product come to a boil and let it then simmer for 30 to 45 minutes.
+As a guideline, you can use 2 cups of water (salted) or vegetable broth per 1 cup of grains Let the covered whole-grain product come to a boil and let it then simmer for 30 to 45 minutes.
 Allow to stand for another 10 – 15 minutes until the grains soak up all liquidity.
 My experience with this second method is that the result tends to be a bit mushy.
 Also some grains are being stuck together (see picture below).
 But, if you love sticky grains, then this is your way to go.

 Which quantity do you need?